spzorn123/robot-shop/README.md

     $ docker-compose up

-## Kubernetes
-The Docker container images are all available on [Docker Hub](https://hub.docker.com/u/robotshop/).
-The pod and service definition files using these images are in the *K8s* directory, use these to deploy to a Kubernetes cluster.
-If you pushed your own images to your registry the pod files will need to be updated to pull from your registry; using [kompose](https://github.com/kubernetes/kompose) may be of assistance here.

-If you want to deploy Stan's Robot Shop to Google Compute you will need to edit the *K8s/web-service.yaml* file and change the type from NodePort to LoadBalancer.
-This can also be done in the Google Compute console.

-#### NOTE
-I have found some issues with kompose reading the *.env* correctly, just export the variables in the shell environment to work around this.

-You can also run Kubernetes locally using [minikube](https://github.com/kubernetes/minikube).

-    $ kubectl create namespace robot-shop
-    $ kubectl -n robot-shop create -f K8s/manifests

 ## Acessing the Store
-If you are running the store locally via *docker-compose up* then, the store front is available on localhost port 8080 [http://localhost:8080](http://localhost:8080/)
+If you are running the store locally via *docker-compose up* then, the store front is available on localhost port 8080 [http://localhost:8080](http://localhost:8888/)

 If you are running the store on Kubernetes via minikube then, to make the store front accessible edit the *web* service definition and change the type to *NodePort* and add a port entry *nodePort: 30080*.